The Naked Queen

 I have little desire to squeeze into anyone else’s box.

-One of my female protagonists, a young 20-something, says, “I did not think of my body, what it felt like, tasted like.
+One of the female protagonists in my book If I Fell, a young 20-something, says, “I did not think of my body, what it felt like, tasted like.
 What it was capable of doing, attracting, inducing.
 How could something so wholly and uniquely mine be so foreign to me?”

 I was this girl.
 A lot of women were.
 I still pick apart my body, like my soft, stretched mom belly and breasts.
 I’m insecure about hormonal acne, scarring, and the eyebrows I over plucked in the 90s that have yet to grow all the way back.
 But I am working to know this body, to love and honor this body, and feel good about doing so.